vanamvamshikrishna1998/JoshAI-Challenge/README.md

 # Building and Running the Light Monitoring Program

+## Objective:
+The objective of this guide is to provide step-by-step instructions for building and running the Light Monitoring Program.
+This program is designed to monitor and report the state of lights in a home automation system, utilizing C++ for development.
+The guide ensures that users have the necessary prerequisites, including Mingw and Make, and walks them through setting up their environment, compiling, and running the program.
+By following these instructions, users will be able to effectively monitor light changes and interact with the home automation system through a local server.

 ## Prerequisites:
 Before proceeding, ensure you have the following installed on your system:
 - **Mingw**: This is a minimal GNU for Windows development environment.
 You'll need it for compiling C++ code.